Neil Merryweather: Rock’s Rock ’n’ Roll Space Ranger, Dies

 His last project, prior to his passing, was a third album with Janne Stark, formerly the guitarist with Swedish New Wave of British Heavy Metal upstarts Overdrive, which released the classic hard rock albums Metal Attack (1983) and Swords And Axes (1984).
 You can learn more about the Merryweather Stark band — and their albums Carved in Rock (2018) and Rock Solid (2020) — at their official Facebook page.
 You may leave condolences at Neil Merryweather’s personal Facebook page, which will continued to be managed by his survivors.

-Neill completing one of his many artworks/courtesy of Neil Merryweather Facebook
+Neil completing one of his many artworks/courtesy of Neil Merryweather Facebook.

 A “Neil Merryweather Tribute Playlist” featuring the bands of his youth, the bands that inspired him, bands that he inspired, and musicians that he worked with during his career.
-The playlist features over 100 + songs.
+The playlist features over 100 + songs (dependent on any uploads-by-others deleted on those accounts).

 --